sirno/misosoup/README.md

 [![PyPI version](https://badge.fury.io/py/misosoup.svg)](https://badge.fury.io/py/misosoup)

-Minimal Supplying Community Search (`misosoup`) is a command line tool that searches for minimal microbial communities.
-These are communities in which every member is required for the community to persist. `misosoup` can be used for two major objectives: (1) Find minimal communities in a given medium or (2) Find minimal supplying communities in a medium; these are the minimal communities required for growth of a strain (or species) of interest, that we refer to as the focal strain.
+Minimal Supplying Community Search (`misosoup`) is a command line tool that searches for minimal microbial communities --- where every member is required for the community to persist in a medium. `misosoup` can be used for two major
+objectives: (1) Find minimal communities in a given medium or (2) Find minimal _supplying_ communities in a medium; where every member is required for growth of a strain / species of interest (focal strain).

-As input `misosoup` takes a set of genome-scale metabolic models; one for each strain (species) that will be considered as potential community members.
+As input `misosoup` takes a set of genome-scale metabolic models; one for each strain / species that will be considered as potential community member.
 The tool will then execute a series of constraint-based optimizations to find minimal communities.
 For the computation of the solutions metabolic steady-state is assumed (as in Flux Balance Analysis).
 Once computed, community members, their respective growth rates and there metabolic consumption and secretion will be reported in a human-readable and parsable format.

 ## Details